johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 - Envisioning personal, communal, cultural transformation.

-- Emphasising the necessity of a continuous, generational formation of disciples.
+- Emphasising the importance of a continuous, generational formation of disciples.

 ### Relevant ###

-Being relevance requires an incorporation of qualities and characteristics appropriate to contextual culture.
+An incorporation of qualities and characteristics appropriate to contextual culture.

 - Providing a biblically faithful, missional theology, integrated with Pentecostal spirituality.